viamrobotics/docs/docs/services/vision/classification.md

 The types of classifiers supported are:

-* **tflite_classifier**: a machine learning classifier that returns a class label and confidence score according to the specified `tensorflow-lite` model file available on the robot’s hard drive.
+* **tflite_cpu**: a machine learning classifier that returns a class label and confidence score according to the specified `tensorflow-lite` model file available on the robot’s hard drive.

-## Configure a TFLite classifier
+## Configure a `tflite_cpu` classifier

 ### Create the ML Model Service for the classifier